adrielp/adrielp.github.io/adrielperkins.dev/content/projects/ap-resume.md

 image: "images/projects/ap-resume.png"
 ---

-Original Personal Resume Website
+# Original Personal Resume Website

-A simple, static, responsive website.
+### A simple, static, responsive website.
 I originally created this website from scratch to review and enhance my CSS skills.
-I wanted to learn best practices while coding CSS and specifically approaching the site with a mobile first approach and without a framework.
-This was a great website just to display my online resume.
-Full files posted on my Github.
+I wanted to learn best practices while writing CSS; specifically approaching the site with a mobile first approach and without a framework.
+This was a great website just to display my online resume at the time.
+Repo for files can be found on my GitHub at  https://github.com/adrielp/resumeWebsite.